Java

 }

 You can give this small class file to a friend who doesn’t believe that a glass twice as wide as another glass holds four times as much water.
-Then your friend could write the following:
+Then your friend could use that class in their own program:

 VolumeCheckerApp.java